monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

-Original UNet Model has around 25 Million parameters, so reduced parameters:
+Original UNet Model has around 25 Million parameters, so to reduce parameters:

 - Used Depthwise Separable Convolution
 - Number of channels are also reduced